bonni208/Business_Ethics/Business_Ethics.md

 > We click through to the USA Today story here, but we really didn't need to.
 Just seeing this many results on the news page is good enough for us to believe a claim of this sort.
 Go ahead and share this story, comment on it, and feel what emotions you have to.

-**Questions for reflection**
+What Mike Caulfield just described in how he checked to see if Keanu Reeves had actually died is known as lateral reading. **Lateral reading** is a strategy used in information literacy where readers verify the credibility of a source by leaving the page and searching for information about the source from other reputable websites.
+Instead of analyzing a webpage solely based on its own content (as in traditional vertical reading), lateral reading involves opening new tabs, checking external sources, and cross-referencing claims with trusted outlets.
+This method is commonly used by fact-checkers and researchers to quickly assess a source’s reliability and agenda.

+**04.04a: Reflection questions**

 - Why did we search for Keanu Reeves instead of Keanu Reeves snowboard?
 - Why do you think so many otherwise smart people make errors when it comes to death hoaxes?
 What are the emotional drivers?
 What are the social incentives that push people not to check?
+- What is one specific way that you could practice lateral reading about a topic that sometimes gets you going on social media?
+I'll give you a hint.
+In early 2025, Apple was criticized because its AI summary tool indicated that the wrong sports team had won.
+While of course consumers and news outlets want to see Apple do a better job, each of us also owes it to ourselves and to the communities in which we engage to do our part to demonstrate information literacy.
+So, for you, it might be an inaccurate sports result that requires lateral reading, while maybe for someone else, it involves politics.
+Be specific in your reflections.

 **Using fact-checks from news search: Chik-Fil-A**

+Back to Dr. B for this brief interlude...
 Once I get a song in my head, I often have it floating around in there for quite some time.
 As soon as I saw Chik-Fil-A in this headline, I just had to share this one.
 It's such a good song, and maybe you've been sitting a while and need to take a quick mental break.

 !?[Louis Jordan Ain't Nobody Here But Us Chickens 1956](https://youtu.be/HnyB0a8G71Y?si=wdkH4kmxxp62vq6M)